-While the Department indicated in its second quarter report the hope that the Health Actuaries sought through Grant funding would begin work in July 2011, the hiring process experienced further delays in the fourth quarter.
-As detailed above in the "Challenges and Responses" section, the Department plans on continuing efforts to find qualified applicants for these positions, and will also move ahead with the hiring of an Actuarial Assistant on a contractual basis to help ease the burden of new program requirements on existing staff.
-Because of additional State hiring standards for permanent employees as well as the likelihood that more potential applicants will possess the qualifications necessary for the position, it is expected that the hiring process for the Actuarial Assistant will proceed on a quicker timeline than that of the Health Actuaries.
+While the Department indicated in its second quarter report the hope that the Health Actuaries sought through Grant funding would begin work in July 2011, the hiring process experienced further delays in the seventh quarter.
+As detailed above in the "Challenges and Responses" section, the Department plans on continuing efforts to find qualified applicants for these positions.
+The Department will be posting the position for a Health Actuary II shortly.
+In the interim, the contract for actuarial services has been extended for an additional year until internal staff can be hired.
 The goal is that the Health Actuaries and Actuarial Assistant, when hired, will (1) review premium information, (2) assist with the initial evaluation of all rate filings received from carriers, including an initial evaluation of the reasonableness of a proposed rate increase, as well as (3) assist the Department in a macro-analysis of Illinois' private health insurance marketplace to identify trends in premium rate increases and the impact of such increases.
 The Department intends to retain the actuarial consulting firm until the Health Actuaries can be brought on staff.